Home » Great Lakes States Directory » Michigan Military History

 Civil War history of an infantry regiment.

-A Brief History of the Tenth Michigan Cavalry – Michigan Military
+A Brief History of the Tenth Michigan Cavalry – Michigan at War

 together with half-tones of the photographs of all its officers, from its organization to its muster out, and a map showing the theater of its active operations